ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 yarn submit <SAFE-TX-HASH>
 ```

-## Managing a Proxy using Gnosis Safe
+## Managing a Proxy Using Gnosis Safe

 :::caution